JorjaFox/website/_posts-old-blog/2009-01-27-afterellen-no-jorja-on-csi-no-200.md

     - article
 ---

 Ask AfterEllen tackles the tough questions.
-Will Jorja be on <em>CSI</em>'s 200th episode?
+Will Jorja be on _CSI_'s 200th episode?
 Has Jorja ever stated her sexuality?
 The answer, to both, is no. Read the full questions and answer at  Ask AfterEllen's Jan 27th release.

 Source: AfterEllen.com